-Saint Pius X, known on his name Giuseppe Melchiorre Sarto was an Italian pope from 1903 to 1914, whose ardent political and strict traditionalism overwhelmed the mid-twentieth-century Roman Catholic Church.
+Saint Pius X, known as Giuseppe Melchiorre Sarto, was an Italian pope from 1903 to 1914, whose ardent political and strict traditionalism overwhelmed the mid-twentieth-century Roman Catholic Church.

 Lukewarm toward Leo’s social changes, Pius chose to focus on biblical issues and to make the protection of Roman Catholicism his goal.
-Three parts of his approach especially stimulated unpleasant contention: the constraint of Modernism, a contemporary scholarly development looking to reconsider conventional Catholic instructing in the illumination of nineteenth-century philosophical, verifiable, and mental hypotheses; his response against Christian Democrats; and his disposition toward detachment of chapel and state in France.
+Also, three parts of his approach significantly stimulated unpleasant contention: the constraint of Modernism, a contemporary scholarly development looking to reconsider conventional Catholic instructing in the illumination of nineteenth-century philosophical, verifiable, and mental hypotheses; his response against Christian Democrats; and his disposition toward detachment of chapel and state in France.

 Biography of Saint Pius X

 Year of death: 1914 AD

 There is a story that he even once cried to a companion about how extraordinary a battle this was.